 - All our projects, accommodation, and transport are regularly vetted and risk assessed (risk assessments are available on request).

-- We employ our own full-time staff in each of our destinations, who are screened through Criminal Record Checks, and receive regular training, including First Aid training.
+- All destination staff are screened through Criminal Record Checks and receive regular training, including First Aid.

 - We have Crisis Management Plans and Emergency Response Plans for each destination to make sure we’re prepared for any eventuality.

 - We have our own In-House Medical Advisor.

 - We provide thorough pre-departure preparation and cultural awareness training.